Rebel Without a Cause: Plot

 Meanwhile, Plato is intercepted by three members of Buzz's gang, who are convinced that Jim betrayed them to the police.
-They steal Plato's address book and go off after Jim; Plato retrieves his mother's gun and leaves to warn Jim and Judy, finding them at the mansion.
+They steal Plato's address book and pursue Jim; Plato retrieves his mother's gun and leaves to warn Jim and Judy, finding them at the mansion.
 The three new friends act out a fantasy as a family.
-Plato then falls asleep, and Jim and Judy leave to explore the mansion, where they share their first kiss and voice their love.
+Plato then falls asleep, and Jim and Judy leave to explore the mansion, where they share their first kiss.
 Buzz's gang find and wake up Plato, who, frightened and distraught, shoots and wounds one of the gang.
-When Jim returns, he attempts to restrain Plato, but he flees, accusing Jim of leaving him behind.
+When Jim returns, he attempts to restrain Plato, who flees, accusing Jim of abandoning him.

-Plato runs to the observatory and barricades himself inside as more police converge including Fremick who, with Frank and Carol, have been searching for Jim.
+Plato runs to the observatory and barricades himself inside as more police converge including Fremick who, along with Frank and Carol, has been searching for Jim.
 Jim and Judy follow Plato into the observatory, where Jim persuades Plato to trade the gun for his red jacket; Jim quietly removes the ammunition before returning it, and then convinces Plato to come outside.
-But when the police notice that Plato still has the gun they shoot Plato down as he charges them, unaware that Jim had removed the bullets.
-Frank comforts his grieving son, vowing to be a stronger father.
-Now reconciled to his parents, Jim introduces them to Judy.
+When the police notice that Plato still has the gun, they shoot Plato dead as he charges them, unaware that Jim had removed the bullets.
+Frank comforts his grieving son, vowing to be a better father.
+Now reconciled with his parents, Jim introduces them to Judy.